 2. Muddying the Waters with Mudroom/Foyer Hybrids

 This room is the first thing guests see.
 Thus, you want to ensure that all elements are cohesive with both design goals and functionality.
-Choose water-resistant, easy to clean flooring.
-Assure it either flows into the adjacent room, or makes a statement demarcating a separate space.
+Choose water-resistant, easy-to-clean flooring.
+Assure it either flows into the adjacent room or makes a statement demarcating a separate space.
 This goes for storage too.
 If you want to clarify it is a family home with no apologies, there are playful ways to do so.
 One of my favorites is this mudroom dresser with chalkboard name plates that you can DIY.
 If you are opting for mudroom incognito, there are tricks to creating storage that doesn’t detract from a more sophisticated or minimalist entryway design.
-Thus, #2 of 5 tips for mudrooms that want to be foyers is to establish a signature space that is pleasing to the eye while hiding its attributes for taking wear and tear.
-You know, the place where mud, rainwater, dog leashes and kids’ outdoor sports gear gets thrown.
+Thus, #2 of 5 tips for mudrooms that want to be foyers is to establish a signature space that is pleasing to the eye while hiding its attributes from taking wear and tear.
+You know, the place where mud, rainwater, dog leashes, and kids’ outdoor sports gear gets thrown.

 3. Duality means two things at once.
 Duplicity often obscures one or the other.